SalikaThilakarathne/salikathilakarathne.github.io/_posts/md_files.md

-Setting up and modeling XBeach using Jupyter notebook
+Setting up and modeling XBeach using Jupyter Notebook
 ================
-Salika Thilakarathne
 May 4, 2018

 ## Prerequisites